Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Special rules govern the sale of hazardous chemicals.
 Certain hazardous chemicals may not be sold to private users.
 Others may be sold to private users, but only if the buyers have been informed about the dangers of the concerned substance.

 As to the disposal of hazardous substances, anyone that supplies such substances or preparations must accept them when returned by non-commercial users for appropriate disposal.
-Small quantities may be returnable free of charge.

 Click here to view the full article.